splunk/conf19-sdc-workshop/conf2019_workshop.md

 ## Challenge yourself!

 The first person to complete three (3) of the following challenges at your table will win a prize!
 Just show a Splunker proof of your work.
-- [ ] Get the Transit Dashboard App running locally with dashboards by following the [Readme](https://github.com/splunk/conf19-scp-workshop) instructions.
+- [ ] Get the [Transit Dashboard App](https://github.com/splunk/conf19-scp-workshop/blob/master/README.md) running locally with dashboards.
 - [ ] Update the "passthrough" pipeline to perform a simple `eval` on incoming data.
-- [ ] Ingest your own dataset (something **not** found on the Splunk Developer Portal or https://github.com/splunk) and write it to an index other than `main`... and return the data using SPL2.
+- [ ] Ingest your own dataset (something **not** found on the Splunk Developer Portal or https://github.com/splunk) and write it to an index other than "main" and return the data using SPL2.
   - [Amazon customer review data](https://s3.amazonaws.com/amazon-reviews-pds/readme.html)
   - [Data.gov](https://www.data.gov/)
   - [Open Data on AWS](https://registry.opendata.aws/)
 - [ ] Visualize insights from your own dataset in a dashboard.
-- [ ] Deploy and run an app you've set up locally to somewhere in the cloud (e.g. Heroku). *Hint: you'll need to work with the App Registry service after you've deployed the app and have a new URL its served from.*
+- [ ] Deploy and run an app you've set up locally to somewhere in the cloud (e.g. Heroku).
+      *Hint: you'll need to work with the App Registry service after you've deployed the app and have a new URL its served from.*
 - [ ] Find all the datasets in your tenant using the Catalog service, find all the groups you're a member of using the Identity service, and find your permissions in your tenant using the Identity service.